 Have a blast, and don’t think about work.
 Just enjoy being in the moment and doing something special together at a time when so much is going on around you.

 This tip might seem obvious but have fun together by attending holiday shows or parties – even if they’re scheduled during one of your busiest weeks.
 Don’t let anything drag you down!
-This is a time when many people feel pressure from others to do certain things that may not necessarily align with their values.
-Remember, you don’t have to do anything that doesn’t make you happy!

 If an event isn’t your cup of tea, avoid going the next time around and spend some quality time doing what YOU want instead!

 You’ll feel much less stressed if you choose your own adventure for each holiday occasion rather than trying to keep up with everyone else.
-And remember, it’s ok if someone asks why you chose not to attend since there are many ways of celebrating this season during this busy time of year.
+And remember, it’s OK if someone asks why you chose not to attend since there are many ways of celebrating this season during this busy time of year.
 Just say you want to do something different and enjoy the time with your partner or family!

 The holidays can be fun as long as you take breaks between events and keep communication open with your partner.
 Also, don’t forget to try and enjoy yourself!
 There’s no need to fight about the little things – focus on enjoying each other’s company and remember, fighting is a waste of a good holiday!